 Venue: City Campus

-Students complete four core papers, plus a minimum of seven elective tourism papers, which provide essential material required to understand the concepts of tourism as an industry and its position within New Zealand, both as an employer and a contributor to the economy of the country.
+You complete core papers in your chosen major, plus a minimum of seven elective tourism papers.
+These provide the essential knowledge required to understand the tourism industry and its position within New Zealand as a major employer and contributor to the economy.

 215010 Tourism Industry Operations